yichunzhao/oauth2-spring-demo/README.md

 * Provides native support for connecting to Okta,Google,Github,and Facebook;those auth providers.
 * Property-based configuration in Spribg boot.
 * Client-side OAuth integration, fx: third party login operation service, then clients don't need keep client profile data by themselves; released from the risks being hacked.

+*Authorization Server*
+* Provides authorization service; many company may need to have internally.
+* `@EnableAuthorizationServer`
+* Customer Auth-configuation is plugged into Spring framework via Adapter, i.e. `AuthorizationServerConfigurerAdapter`
+* Supporting differnt grant types by the same configuration

+*Resource Serverr*
+* the host that stored the protected data
+* Configuring a resource server: `@EnableResourceServer`

+*OAuth-2 Client*
+* Full client-side support
+* `@EnableOauth2Client`
+* Using specific resttemplate(`Oauth2RestTemplate`) to connecting to